AhmedFathyAbdelaaal/WordScrambleGame/README.md

 	-Second one with class "check-word", will check the word the user has inputed

 There are 3 things linked inside the html file. we have:
-		1. A link for the CSS File style.css
+		&nbsp;	1.
+A link for the CSS File style.css
-		2. A script link for words.js file
+		&nbsp;	2.
+A script link for words.js file
-		3. A script link for the script.js file
+		&nbsp;	3.
+A script link for the script.js file